quangkmhd/pet-health-assistant/README.md

   <p><i>Pet information management</i></p>
 </div>

-## 🔧 Advanced Customization

-### Changing the Embedding Model
-Pet Health uses the `intfloat/multilingual-e5-large` model as default.
-To change it:

-1. Open the `3-embedding.py` file
-2. Change the `model_name` variable to another model compatible with SentenceTransformer
-3. Run the embedding process again

-### Changing the Number of Search Results
-By default, Pet Health returns the 5 most relevant results.
-To adjust:

-1. Open the `app.py` file
-2. In the `get_context()` function, change the `num_results=5` parameter
-3. Restart the application

 ### 🔄 Transform into a Different Chatbot
 You can easily convert Pet Health into any other type of chatbot by: